holoviz/holoviz/doc/heps/hep2.md

 ```
 ❯ python3 foo.py
-/private/tmp/mod1.py:4: UserWarning: The function foo is deprecated, use foo2().
+/private/tmp/mod1.py:4: UserWarning: The function foo is deprecated.
-  warnings.warn('The function foo is deprecated, use foo2().')
+  warnings.warn('The function foo is deprecated.')
 ```

 While this doesn't look too bad, this is in fact far from being ideal as the user doesn't know from where `foo` was called from (it's trivial in this example, far less in large code bases!).
 The correct value for `stacklevel` in this case would be `2`: